eliotcarlsen/WordFrequency/README.md

 ## Description

 _SPECS:_
-_Program can take two input words from the user and return a 1 if they are the same word even with capitalization of characters._
-_Input: APplE_
-_Input: apple_
-_Output: 1_

 _Program can take two inputs words from the user and return a 0 if they don't match._
 _Input: horse_